 This product does not include a CO2 canister – one must be purchased separately before using.

 For those of us who love our carbonated drinks, a soda maker is a worthwhile purchase.
-You can save money by making your own sparkling water, seltzer, tonic water or soda pop at home.
+You can save money on a chilled glass of your favorite beverage by making your own sparkling water, seltzer, tonic water, or soda pop at home.
 Using carbon dioxide cartridges, tablets, or pods, soda makers simply add carbon dioxide to still water.
-You can add flavored syrup to make soda.
+You can then add flavored syrup to make soda.

 When you’re looking for a soda maker, consider its size, ease of use, cleaning, and power.
 Some soda makers require an electrical outlet, while others may just use the pressure from a carbon dioxide cartridge mix.
-Consistent quality is important too, along with ability to control carbonation levels; don’t be disappointed by a lackluster fizz.
+Consistent quality is important too, along with the ability to control carbonation levels, so you won't be disappointed by a lackluster fizz.

 A soda maker adds carbon dioxide to water to create carbonated water, or what some people call “fizzy” or “sparkling” water.
 You can then add syrup to the carbonated water to create flavored soda.

 You can use tap water as a base for the soda, but you’ll need to buy syrups for flavored soda.

 Depending on the type of soda machine you own, you’ll also need to purchase carbon dioxide cartridges, tablets, or pods to inject the carbonation into the water.

 Many soda makers require these basic steps to create carbonated water: